SimonDarksideJ/SimonDarksideJ.github.io/_posts/2025-08-23-Can you make a game with AI.md

 layout: post
 title: Can you make a game with AI
 date: 2025-08-23 00:00 +0000
-description: In my yearly/bi-annual experiments with AI, I try and makes games for popular engines using just AI.
+description: In my yearly/biannual experiments with AI, I try and make games for popular engines using just AI.
 Oh what fun.
 img: posts/20250823/title.gif
 category: XR
 tags:
-- xr
+- AI
-- ar
+- monogame
-- unity3d
+- tools
 author: Simon Jackson
 mathjax: false
 ---